Why Are "Zero-Kilometer Used Cars" So Sensitive?

 Don't Let Variable Narratives Replace Variable Facts

-Kahneman's viewpoint essentially questions this: humans are too easily hijacked by narrative logic, rather than letting the data speak for itself.
-The same applies in the new energy vehicle industry.
+Kahneman's viewpoint essentially questions that humans are too easily hijacked by narrative logic rather than letting the data speak for itself.
+The same applies to the new energy vehicle industry.
 Do not use narrative variables like "license plate quotas," "penetration rates," or "replacement cycles" to cover up real data gaps.

 Capital markets can accept volatility and uncertainty, but they struggle to accept "fake variables."
-An untrustworthy sales data point is like a manipulated independent variable in a predictive model; it makes the coefficients of all related variables suspicious and ultimately renders the entire systemic judgment invalid.
+Untrustworthy sales data are like manipulated independent variables in a predictive model, making the coefficients of all related variables suspicious and ultimately rendering the entire systemic judgment invalid.